openharmony/docs/en/application-dev/reference/apis/js-apis-treeset.md

 getFirstValue(): T

-Obtains the value of the first entry in this container.
+Obtains the value of the first element in this container.

+**System capability**: SystemCapability.Utils.Lang

 **Return value**